HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 ### Set up GitHub Pages

 Head over to [GitHub](https://github.com/), login and create a new public repository named `username.github.io`.
 Be sure the `username` is exactly the same as your GitHub username.
 For example: my username is `HuiGong-dev` so my repository should be named as `HuiGong-dev.github.io`.
-Check the official guide [here]((https://pages.github.com/)) if you met any problem.
+Check the official guide [here]((https://pages.github.com/)) if you meet any problem.

 ### Install Hugo